darienyoder/darienyoder.github.io/black-squirrel-entertainment.md

 ### What I started with

 The organization's two halves had previously been hosted on two separate sites.
 Radio was made using Wordpress, which is a great tool for creating blogs or personal webpages, but is not ideal for streaming.
-This resulted in a site that was so full of articles that it became difficult to even find the livestream.
+This resulted in a site that was so full of articles that it became difficult to even find the livestream amid all the clutter.
 [Radio Site Archive](https://web.archive.org/web/20240730232535/https://blacksquirrelradio.com/)

-TV, on the other hand did not have its own site.
+TV, on the other hand, did not have its own site.
 The TV Entertainment department was considered a suborganization of the TV News department, which was itself a suborganization of the student newspaper.
 So if I wanted to watch a show as it aired, I would have to go to the student newspaper's website, search for a link to the TV livestream, scroll past all the articles and video clips, before finally finding what I'm looking for.
 [TV Site Archive](https://web.archive.org/web/20240522193530/https://kentwired.com/)

 Needless to say, there was room for improvement in many aspects.

 ### Wireframing

-### Figuring out WordPress

-### The issue with livestreams

-### Ready for Launch

-### Iterations

-### Redesign